planetshell/db-capstone-project/readme.md

 ![CancelOrder](LittleLemon_Stored_Procedures/LittleLemon_CancelOrder_StoredProcedure_results.png)

 ## Task-4 Create SQL queries to check available bookings based on user input
-In this section we will focus on the bookings table.
-We will create optimized queries for the bookings table
+In this section we will focus on Little Lemon's bookings table.First we will populate the bookings table then create optimized queries that will check available bookings based on table numbers and add a valid booking if a table is availabe.

 ### 1. Populate the Booking Table